 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The best money-saving apps help you build up your bank account, whether you’re a seasoned saver or just starting out.
-Each app offers its own set of tools and strategies to help you save, and all you’ll need is a checking account and a smartphone.
-In addition to their practical benefits, these apps are designed to inspire you to get into the rhythm of saving without overthinking it.
+Whether you’re a seasoned saver or just starting out, the best money-saving apps can help you build up your bank account.
+Each app offers its own set of tools and strategies to help you save.
+All you’ll need is a checking account and a smartphone.
+In addition to their practical benefits, these apps are designed to inspire you to get into the habit of saving, but without overthinking it.

-Digit is an automated savings app that analyzes what goes in and out of your checking account.
-Then, it periodically moves funds from checking to savings in amounts its algorithms believe are safe to save.
+Oportun is an automated savings app that analyzes what goes in and out of your checking account.
+It then moves funds periodically from checking to savings in amounts its algorithms believe are safe to save.

-Digit is a good option for those who identify as spenders, not savers, and like outsourcing decisions.
+Oportun is a good option for those who identify as spenders, not savers, and who like outsourcing decisions.

-After a free 30-day trial, Digit charges subscribers $5 a month.
-For that fee, you’ll get the auto-savings feature as well as the ability to use the app to pay down credit card debt and establish savings goals.
-You can earn a 0.1 percent annual savings bonus that Digit pays every three months, a perk that can help offset some of the subscription fee.
+After a free 30-day trial, Oportun charges subscribers $5 a month.
+For that fee, you’ll get its auto-savings feature as well as the ability to use the app to pay down credit card debt and establish savings goals.

-If Digit determines you can’t spare any money, it won’t withdraw anything until you’re in a safer position to save.
-If Digit accidentally causes an overdraft, it will refund up to two instances.
-You can also opt in for overdraft prevention.
+If Oportun determines that you can’t spare any money, it won’t withdraw anything until you’re in a safer position to save.
+If you attempt a transaction that would otherwise overdraw your account, Oportun usually will simply decline the transaction without charging a fee.

 - Best for: Outsourcing savings decisions